h4110w33n/wpsc/README.md

 The Web Power Switch used in development ran software version Version 1.2.C (circa 2009), and your results may very if a newer version of the software is running.
 Furthermore, the software was developed on Mac OS X 10.9 and tested on Ubuntu Server 12.04 LTS and Raspbian.

+Features Include:
+Display all outlet status with JSON output
+Display all outlet status with human "friendly" output Toggle outlet
+Turn On outlet (reagardless of previous state)
+Turn Off outlet (reagardless of previous state)
+Cycle outlet (duration set in Web UI)

+The required flags are
+-a <address>
+-u <username>
+-p <password>

+Example Usage can be found by the using the "-h" flag.